saanuregh/discord.js-pagination/README.md

 ## Base Options

 All paginators can take the options of their respective collector, see discord.js documentation for those.
 Instead of filter, provide `collectorFilter`.
 The options listed here are available to all paginators.

-### pages

-An array of MessageEmbeds used as pages.

 ### messageSender